OpenEvalProject/evals/manuscripts/elife-94334/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/94334/elife-94334-fig1-v1.jpg)

 **Figure 1.:** (A) Morphological categories of budding yeast cells using brightfield microscopy and DAPI staining were used to determine G2/M arrest.
 Cells that arrest at G2/M shift toward a large bud state.
 G2/M-arrested cells that progress into anaphase.
 (B) Adaptation assay with 1-DSB strain on a YEP-Gal plate.
 G2/M arrest was determined based on cell morphology as shown in (A).
 Data are shown from three independent experiments, error bars represent standard error of the mean (SEM).
 (C) Profile of DAPI-stained cells in a 1-DSB strain after DNA damage induction in liquid culture.
 Cells were grouped based on cell morphology and DAPI staining profiles, as explained below the graphs.
 (D) Rad53 phosphorylation kinetics in 1-DSB strain by western blotting.
 Samples collected after the induction of DNA damage during the time-course experiment and blotted with α-Rad53 to monitor DDC signaling. α-Rad53 can both detect unphosphorylated and hyperphosphorylated Rad53 species.
 TIR1-Myc was detected with α-Myc and serves as a loading control.
 (E) Same as (B) for a 2-DSB strain.
 (F) Same as (C) with a 2-DSB strain.
-(G) Same as (D) with a 2-DSB strain.Figure 1—source data 1.Figure 1C.Figure 1—source data 2.Figure 1C.Figure 1—source data 3.Figure 1F.Figure 1—source data 4.Figure 1F.
+(G) Same as (D) with a 2-DSB strain.

 In both 1-DSB and 2-DSB strains, 4 hr after the induction of DNA damage, >90% of cells arrested at G2/M as determined by an adaptation assay (Figure 1B and E) and DAPI staining (Figure 1D and G).
 In agreement, western blot analysis showed that Rad53 was hyperphosphorylated (Figure 1C and F), demonstrating that DDC was fully activated in both these strains after DNA damage.
 By 12–15 hr after the induction of a single persistent DSB, most 1-DSB cells adapted; that is, they escaped the G2/M arrest and re-entered mitosis (Figure 1B).
 The timing of Rad53 dephosphorylation following the induction of a single irreparable DSB correlated with the timing of adaptation and escape from the G2/M arrest (Figure 1C), as previously shown (Pellicioli et al., 2001) In contrast, in the 2-DSB strain, over 90% of cells remained permanently arrested in G2/M with persistently hyper-phosphorylated Rad53 throughout the 24 hr time course (Figure 1E–G).
 We leveraged this permanent cell cycle arrest observed in the 2-DSB strain to study how the DNA damage-induced cell cycle arrest is maintained once it had been established.

-## Analysis of checkpoint factors required for checkpoint maintenance
+### Analysis of checkpoint factors required for checkpoint maintenance

 We used the AID system (Nishimura et al., 2009) to conditionally deplete DDC proteins after G2/M arrest had been established to study the maintenance of cell cycle arrest.
 To this end, we appended an AID tag with nine copies of the c-MYC epitope tag to the C-terminus of Ddc2, Rad9, Rad24, and Rad53, which are all components of the Mec1 signaling cascade (Memisoglu et al., 2019; Sweeney et al., 2005; de la Torre-Ruiz et al., 1998).
 Hereafter, all AID-tagged proteins will be designated simply as -AID, for example, Ddc2-9xMyc-AID as Ddc2-AID.